The Effect of Interacting Dark Energy on Mass-Temperature Relation in Galaxy Clusters: Conclusion

 We investigated the mass-temperature relation of galaxy clusters for a number of interacting models of dark matter and dark energy, which are summarized in Eq. (\ref{Models}).
 First of all, we expanded the method provided in \cite{He:2009mz} to derive the modified virial theorem for all these models of the interacting dark sector in Section II.
 It immediately suggested that there might be two different possibilities for this condition, regarding two plausible behaviors of dark matter through baryonic matter.
 Then we used the modified virial condition to obtain M-T relation with respect to three different procedures in Section III.
 It revealed that the effect of interaction only emerges within the normalization factor of the M-T relation. \\

 The M-T relation led to a new constraint on interacting constants, which totally depends on the concentration parameter and density profile of the clusters (Eq. (\ref{constraint_main})).
-This constraint is used to check the suggested constants of interacting and showed that many of those suggested values are impossible, due to resulting in negative masses for given temperatures. \\
+This constraint is used to check the suggested constants of interacting and showed that many of those suggested values are not acceptable, due to resulting in negative masses for given temperatures. \\

 To analyze the obtained M-T relation, we focused on five different observational data sets and compared their fitted lines with many suggested values for interacting constants.
-We considered two outstanding density profiles, which are NFW and Moore, and managed to calculate interacting constants for seven cases of the five interacting models.
+We considered two outstanding density profiles, which are NFW and Burkert, and managed to calculate interacting constants for seven cases of the five interacting models.
 Overall, it appears that according to these observational data sets, energy transfer should occur from DM to DE, which leads to negative values for interacting constants.
 It is completely consistent with the results of \cite{vonMarttens:2018iav}, which has investigated many other observational constraints to obtain numerical values for interacting constants.
 Although different observations result in minuscule differences in the figures, the figures are usually near zero.
-Furthermore, the positive constants can solely be obtained for Models I and V, if both constants are not considered to be zero. \\
+Furthermore, the positive constants can solely be obtained for Models I and V, if both constants have non-zero values.
+It also appears that for a cored density profile, more negative constants are obtained in comparison with a cuspy profile. \\

 In the meantime the M-T relation and interacting constants were being studied, we also allocated some parts of this paper to discuss how the ratio of kinetic to the potential energy of a virialized cluster behaves as a function of interacting constants or redshift, for many of our interacting models.
 Fig. (\ref{Comparison Model I}) and Fig. (\ref{Comparison of Model II, III, and IV}) show that various models of interaction cause different behaviors of $\lambda$ as a function of interacting constant, although all of them lead to decreasing functions.
 The graphs also indicated that for Model V, the value of $\lambda$ grows with time, resulting in the fact that more distant clusters must be theoretically more consistent with non-interacting models.
 Two specific cases of this model ($\Gamma_x=0$ and $\Gamma_c=0$) are also more distinguishable from each other when the cluster is located in a higher redshift. \\